 Outside, the Airflow Vision captures a new proportion with an elegant and clean design statement and hints at the future of premium design.
 It features an athletic profile, long wheelbase, sleek lines and wide stance that creates a dramatic persona and aggressive, yet elegant silhouette.
 Simplified to its purest artistic expression, the Airflow Vision reimagines a muscular body that flows into and becomes one with the wheels.
 The wheels are inspired by mechanical elements of an electric motor and give the sense of motion similar to the internal mechanisms of a watch.

 Crystalized textures throughout the vehicle add a sense of precision and intricate transition from exterior to interior.
 LED crystal lighting flows seamlessly into a cross-car blade that conveys a commanding presence.
 The Airflow Vision’s dramatic expression is completed by an Arctic White body color that conveys a sense of calm and serenity and is supported with a Celestial Blue underbody.

 We can’t wait to see this vehicle in person.
-Like we said, this might be a closer look into what the Chrysler brand has in store for its future.
-Insiders, have been hinting that a smaller “van-like” vehicle would be joining the Pacifica and Voyager minivans at the Windsor Assembly Plant in the near future.
+As we said, this might be a closer look into what the Chrysler brand has in store for its future.
+Insiders have been hinting that a smaller “van-like” vehicle would be joining the Pacifica and Voyager minivans at the Windsor Assembly Plant in the near future.